linebaserud/globtemp/README.md

 # globtemp
-Function for plotting updated monthly or yearly global temperature anomalies from [NASA/GISS](https://data.giss.nasa.gov/gistemp), [Copernicus](https://climate.copernicus.eu/climate-bulletins), and/or [HadCRUT4](https://www.metoffice.gov.uk/hadobs/hadcrut4) relative to a desired reference period.
+Function for plotting updated monthly or yearly global temperature anomalies from [NASA/GISS](https://data.giss.nasa.gov/gistemp) GISTEMPv4, [Copernicus](https://climate.copernicus.eu/climate-bulletins) ERA5, and/or [HadCRUT4](https://www.metoffice.gov.uk/hadobs/hadcrut4) relative to a desired reference period.

 ## Prerequisites
 R packages ggplot2 and lubridate (included in tidyverse)

 ## Functions
-* readCopernicus.r, readHadCRUT.r, and readNASA.r: functions for reading the most resent data from Copernicus/HadCRUT/NASA, respectively.
+* read_era5.R, read_hadcrut4.R, and read_nasa.R: functions for reading the most resent data from Copernicus/HadCRUT/NASA, respectively.
-* anom2anom.r: function for changing the reference period for timeseries of anomalies.
+* anom2anom.R: function for changing the reference period for timeseries of anomalies.
-* distr_col.r: function for distribution of colors blue/red/black for anomalies under/over/equal to desired reference period.
+* distr_col.R: function for distribution of colors blue/red/black for anomalies under/over/equal to desired reference period.
+* plot_singular_points.R, plot_singular_bars.R, plot_plural_lines.R: supporting functions for plotting
+* top5.R: function for printing the top 5 years with the highest temperatures

 ## User input
-Dataset(s) to plot, start and end of desired reference period, period of the year (e.g. 'Yearly', or 'January', or 'February',...), and option (TRUE/FALSE) to save plot as .png
+Dataset(s) to plot, start and end of desired reference period, period of the year (e.g. 'Yearly', or 'January', or 'February',...), plotting type ('bars' or 'points') and option (TRUE/FALSE) to save plot as .png
+The plotting type is only needed if one single dataset is used as input.
+Several datasets are always presented as solid lines.

 ## Examples R
 ```